mohibhashimi786/best25beaches-cli-app/README.md

 # Best25Beaches

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/best_25_beaches`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Best25Beaches.
+This Gem will allow you to look up the top 25 beach vacation destination locations in the world.
+Additionally, it will provide you with details and ratings about each particular beach as well as telling you about nearby hotels, restaurants and attractions.

 ## Installation